annaosousa/annaosousa/README.md

 ## Anna Caroline
 Welcome to my portfolio.
-I am a computer engineering student at the Federal Technological University of Parana (utfpr) and I am happy to be able to share a little bit with you about my accomplishments in the area of programming, as well as my learning.
+I am a computer engineering student at the Federal Technological University of Parana (UTFPR) and I am happy to be able to share a little bit with you about my accomplishments in the area of programming, as well as my learning.
 ##
 <div>